Pedestrian Traffic Fatalities By State: 2020 Preliminary Data

 Broken Bones

-What Pedestrians Can Do to Protect Their Legal Rights
+What Pedestrians Can Do To Protect Their Legal Rights

 • Be sure to get medical attention right away.
 Do not hesitate to call for an ambulance, even if you are not sure whether you will need to go to the emergency department.